sknrao/vsperf-docker/docs/test.rst

 Run
 ******************
-Run the container's service with **docker-compose up testcontrolinter** command.
+Run the container's service with **docker-compose up testcontrol** command.

 After running this container user can use the vsperf client.